syncfusion-content/uwp-docs/uwp/TreeGrid/Export-To-PDF.md

 ---
 layout: post
-title: Export to PDF in UWP SfTreeGrid | Syncfusion®
+title: Export to PDF in UWP TreeGrid | Syncfusion®
-description: Export to PDF in UWP SfTreeGrid renders hierarchical data into PDF with customizable headers, pagination, and styling options.
+description: Export to PDF in UWP TreeGrid renders hierarchical data into PDF with customizable headers, pagination, and styling options.
 platform: uwp
-control: SfTreeGrid
+control: TreeGrid
 documentation: ug
 ---

-# Export to PDF in UWP SfTreeGrid
+# Export to PDF in UWP TreeGrid

 SfTreeGrid provides support to export the data to PDF file.
 This also provides support to export the headers and stacked headers.
 This maintains the sorting and filtering processes when exporting.